mkmark/x4-notes/README.md

 1. start setting up miners (several hours into the game)
 1. start setting up HQ production modules (a day into the game)
 1. set up shipyards blocking ships (a day into the game)
-1. seta, finally (feel one can count this as the end game, about 2 days into the game)
+1. SETA, finally (feel one can count this as the end game, about 2 days into the game)
-1. do terraforming
+1. do terraforming, especailly fund start-up so you now finally have money to buy everything

 ### bailing